Skip to main content

 Materials Science and Engineering (MSE)

 The graduate program in material sciences and engineering is one of the highest ranked programs of its kind in the nation.
 It emphasizes both core materials science and engineering training and interdisciplinary research that’s on the cutting edge of the field.
-Students enrolled in the PhD program have the option of completing the biotechnology training program, an interdisciplinary, interdepartmental program that provides select graduate students greater research and training opportunities than those available through the individual departments.
+Students enrolled in the MSE PhD program have the option of completing the biotechnology training program, an interdisciplinary, interdepartmental program that provides select graduate students greater research and training opportunities than those available through the individual departments.